Bl1tz2200/Installing_cuckoosandbox_ubuntu_18.04/README.md

 <br>
 $ sudo vmcloak clone win7x64cuckoo win7x64cuckoo_configured<br>
 <br>
-By next step you will need to configure it by vmcloak:
+By next step you will need to configure it by vmcloak:<br>
 <br>
-$ sudo vmcloak modify --vm-visible --vrde win7x64cuckoo_configured
+$ sudo vmcloak modify --vm-visible --vrde win7x64cuckoo_configured<br>
 <br>
 It will open your VM in new window that you will need to configure<br>
 How to know what i need to configure?<br>